-You can repurpose pretty jars you already have or check at your local Dollar Tree store.
-It’s a little treasure chest.
-You never know what you will find and you can easily afford to bring the treasures home.
-A while back I snagged these little jars:
+You can absolutely repurpose pretty jars you already have or check at your local Dollar Tree store.
+It is my favorite place for all kinds of sturdy and affordable glassware.
+A while back I snagged my favorite jars:

 LUXURIOUS GIFTS YOU CAN MAKE IN NO TIME

-Okay, let’s get moving.
-For this recipe, you will need three simple ingredients.
+Let’s get moving.
+To make my soothing and relaxing bath salt, you will need three simple ingredients.
 Since the size of the jars, you will be using may vary, or if you want to make several jars worth, this recipe makes 1 1/2 cups of bath salt for reference.
 That is actually the exact amount we use for two baths at our home.

 1 cup Epsom Salt – easily available at any drug store or Walmart and Target